sahasatvik/typst-theorems/manual.typ

   numbering: "1.1",           // numbering style, can be a function
   refnumbering: auto,         // numbering style used in references,
                               // defaults to "numbering"
-  supplement: identifier,     // supplement used in references
+  supplement: counter,        // supplement used in references
   base: base,                 // base counter name override
   base_level: base_level      // base_level override
 ) -> content